Skip to content

 All these newly created nodes will automatically be linked by a relationship to the currently selected topic or node.

 Each relation is represented in the relationship tab, with nodes coloured differently depending on their originating workspace.
-Notes appearing in colour are from the same workspace as the current node while those in grey belong to other workspaces.
+Nodes appearing in colour are from the same workspace as the current node while those in grey belong to other workspaces.
 This distinction helps you identify where each node is saved.

 You can click on any of the connected nodes to navigate to them and perform searches related to them.
 For instance, if you search for specific keywords, myReach will provide search results from the title, description, and content of nodes.